-And this was how I put the Minions cupcakes together:
+And this was how I put the Minion cupcakes together:

-I started with yellow fondant and cut out 10 medium circles.
+- I started with yellow fondant and cut out 10 medium circles.
 And then I rolled my purple fondant and cut out 2 similar sized circles.
 In cutting the circles, I made sure they were slightly larger than the cupcake top diameter.
-This is because the cut outs are to be shaped into domes and in doing that, the diameter of the domes will become slightly smaller compared to the diameter of the fondant cut outs as flat pieces.
+This is because the cutouts are to be shaped into domes and in doing that, the diameter of the domes will become slightly smaller compared to the diameter of the cutouts as flat pieces.

-While waiting for the cut outs to set, I added the Minions’ facial features on.
+- While waiting for the cutouts to set, I added the Minions’ facial features.
 Since all the Minions had the goggles on, I started by making the goggles first.

-The goggles were cut out in white fondant and painted in silver before being attached to the faces.
+- The goggles were cut out in white and painted in silver before being attached to the faces.

-After the goggles, I added the black strips which was cut out of black fondant using a ruler and my pizza cutting wheel.
-These were attached to the fondant circles using fondant glue.
+- After the goggles, I added the black strips which was cut out of black fondant using a ruler and my pizza cutting wheel.
+These were attached to the fondant circles using glue.
 Once the black strips were all on, I added the tiny silver sausage-like pieces of the sides of each goggle.
-Similar to the goggles, these were made using white fondant and painted in silver before being attached to the Minions’ faces.
+Similar to the goggles, these were made in white and painted in silver before being attached to the Minions’ faces.

 Minions Cupcakes Decorating Guide

 Hope you enjoyed this Minions themed decorating guide.

 Happy Decorating )